Hurix/discord-cg-bot/readme.md

-Discord CG-Bot
+ED CG-Viewer for Discord
 =
-A Discord Bot to jail into a channel and show current Elite: Dangerous Community Goal information, fetched from the INARA.cz API endpoint.
+A Discord Webhook to jail into a channel and show current Elite: Dangerous Community Goal information, fetched from the INARA.cz API endpoint.

-Update cycle is 15 minutes.
+Update cycle is 60 minutes.

 Disclaimer: Information shown may be inaccurate, since it is depending on 3rd Party Tools input provided by volunteering players only.